mkicjn/csl/README.md

 With no arguments, the executable enters a REPL.
 First argument to the executable is loaded and evaluated like a script (its return value not printed).

+Scripts can also start with a shebang (i.e. `#!/usr/local/bin/csl`) and be marked as executable to be run like any script written in Perl, Bash, etc.

 ##### Specific points:
 * This "compiler" works by translating LISP code to reverse Polish notation, and "compiling" it into a "threaded" "bytecode" (a series of addresses) for the "bytecode" interpreter.
   * I don't know whether my usage of this terminology is legitimate because I haven't taken CS in college yet.